Single Father Financial Help: Government & Organizations

 Charitable Organizations

 Non-profit charitable organizations might help single fathers deal with many challenging issues but expect competition.
-People tend to sympathize with women struggling to raise a family alone more than men in similar circumstances.
+People tend to sympathize more with women struggling to raise a family alone than men in similar circumstances.

 Charities offering free home repair for low-income families might prioritize resources for single mothers over dads.
 Call it reverse discrimination, but you cannot avoid its effect.
 People naturally respond more positively to vulnerable women, expecting men to fend for themselves.